siakaramalegos/sia_speaks/README.md

 - Tech Talent South  |  Ruby on Rails 8-week boot camp  |  2015-2016

 ## Current Active Topics

+### #IamRemarkable Workshop

+[#IamRemarkable](https://iamremarkable.withgoogle.com/) is a Google initiative empowering women and underrepresented groups to celebrate their achievements in the workplace and beyond.
+This 90-minute workshop highlights to participants the importance of self promotion in their careers and provides them with the tools to practice this skill.
+I am an official #IamRemarkable facilitator.

 ### Hint, hint, perf matters!